AndySupreme/cs400-X-Team-12/proposal.md

-# X-Team 12 Project Proposal
+# X-Team 12 Course Enrollment

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files